 appointing any and all contractors and sponsors in connection with the Event other than the contractors and sponsors specifically agreed in writing between the Parties to be engaged by the Government for the purposes of carrying out the functions and responsibilities set out in this Agreement;

+appointing any and all contractors and, preferably, outsourcing the organization of exhibitions; [reason for change: according to the emphasizing section of Res.
+11].

 identifying and negotiating sponsorship agreements related to all aspects of the Event;

 granting benefits, recognition or visibility to any third parties in connection with the Event;